Queen-esther01/test-cloudinary-upload/README.md

 - React-Query was used to fetch data & server side state such as loading, error etc. This is a preferable tool compared to redux because it is robust and has so many benefits such as caching, data refetching & cache invalidation.
 - Image data is being stored in local storage as requested, ideally this should be information stored on the server side, fetched once on the client, cached and invalidated as necesary.
 - I wrote some unit and integration tests using vitest.
+- Information such as the BASE_URL is contained in environment variables to enable easy change of values depending on environment.